DreamworldSolutions/dw-list-item/README.md

 ## Property
 - `selected` - When true shows selected item's style
 - `selectionMode` - whether selection should be toggled or default/forced.
-Possible values: `default`, `toggle`.
+Possible values: `default`, `toggle`, `none`.
 In `default` mode, if item isn't yet selected, it becomes selected.
 If item is already selected, no change in the selection state.
-While in toggle mode, selection is toggled.
+While in toggle mode, selection is toggled. while in `none` mode, selection won't work so it's view-only item in this mode.

 ## Events